 Impairment is tested by calculating its value in use by reference to discounted cash flow forecasts over a five year period.
 The key assumptions for the value in use calculation are those regarding the growth rates, discount rates and expected changes in profit margins during the period.
-These are based on approved forecasts for the next two years and an assumption of no growth thereafter applied in perpetuity (2021: approved forecasts for the next year and an assumption of no growth thereafter, applied in perpetuity) and are based on the forecast profit margin being maintained (2021: profit margin maintained).
-The discount rate applied is 13% (2021: 10%).
+These are based on the approved budget for 2024 and an assumption of 2% growth thereafter applied in perpetuity (2022: approved forecasts for the next year and an assumption of no growth thereafter, applied in perpetuity) and are based on the forecast profit margin being maintained (2022: profit margin maintained).
+The discount rate applied is 12% (2022: 13%).

-For Petards Joyce-Loebl the discount rate would have to increase to 43% before there is an impairment.
-The gross profit would have to fall by 70% before there is an impairment.
+For Petards Joyce-Loebl the discount rate would have to increase to 25% before there is an impairment.
+There is headroom of 57% before impairment.

-For QRO Solutions the discount rate would have to increase to 127% before there is an impairment.
-The gross profit would have to fall by 87% before there is an impairment.
+For QRO Solutions the discount rate would have to increase to 160% before there is an impairment.
+There is headroom of 94% before impairment.

-For RTS Solutions the discount rate would have to increase to 32% before there is an impairment.
-The gross profit would have to fall by 55% before there is an impairment.
+For RTS Solutions the discount rate would have to increase to 47% before there is an impairment.
+There is headroom of 78% before impairment.